gitter-badger/platform-boilerplate/README.md

 * In addition to javascript testing jshint would be nice
 * ES6 support trough babel
 * A yeoman generator to scaffold all of the code
+* Deployment of some kind, heroku or similar